 HOW TO MAKE

-Making this raspberry coconut rough involves only a few steps:
+Making this raw dessert involves only a few steps:

 - 1 cup shredded coconut organic coconut